BritishPandaChick/sean-author-website/wp-content/plugins/cookie-notice/readme.txt

 4. Cookie Compliance settings

 == Changelog ==

+= 2.4.7 =
+* New: Conditional display of the banner
+* Tweak: Improved sanitization and validation of data
+* Tweak: PHP 8.1 and 8.2 compatibility
+* Tweak: Added async attribute when autoblocking is disabled

+= 2.4.6 =
+* Fix: Cookie Compliance inactive status issue

 = 2.4.5 =
 * Tweak: Remove the notice from the Elementor page builder